 Keep in mind that burners have their place and should only be ingested during daytime hours because of the stimulating effects of these supplements, taking them after supper or before you go to bed can be counterproductive and affect sleep patterns.

-Always read and respect manufactures suggested fat burner information, most fat burners can be found in capsule or pill form, and generally require 2 to 3 doses throughout the day.
+Always read and respect manufactures suggested fat burner information, most fat burners can be found in powder, capsule or pill form, and generally require 2 to 3 doses throughout the day.

 If taken longer than 2 to 3 months fat burners affect will begin to lose its potency, after prolonged use the body can become immune to the stimulus.